 - Once you have downloaded your relevant firmware, please copy or move the downloaded firmware image file to its relevant path on your USB flash drive:

 - If your current SoC firmware version is earlier than v02.00.00: create a folder called LG_DTV on the root folder of your USB drive and store the image file within the /LG_DTV directory of the USB memory stick.

 - If your current SoC firmware version is v02.00.00 or later: create a folder called LG_MONITOR on the root folder of your USB drive and store the image file within the /LG_MONITOR directory of the USB memory stick.

 - Please insert the USB Memory stick with your downloaded firmware version to your LG webOS signage player and the software update application will launch automatically.

-- Once the Update window appears, please now click the Update button and then when the update is complete the LG webOS player will be automatically rebooted.
+- Once the Update window appears, click the Update button.
+Once the update has completed the LG webOS player will automatically reboot.

-- If the current SoC firmware version v02.00.37 or earlier then please repeat steps 3 and 4 again after rebooting.
+- If the current SoC firmware version is v02.00.37 or earlier then please repeat steps 3 and 4 after rebooting.

 - If you have a display that is v02.00.37 or older, please do not update both the SoC firmware and Micom firmware at the same time.
 Instead, run through the update process twice.
 Once for the Micom and once for the firmware.
 Your screens Micom will update on the second go.